arbor-sim/arbor/doc/cpp/morphology.rst

 .. cpp:function:: std::pair<segment_tree, segment_tree> split_at(const segment_tree& t, msize_t id)

-    Split a segment_tree into a pair of subtrees starts at the given id, such that one tree is the subtree rooted at id and the other is the original tree without said subtree.
+    Split a segment_tree into a pair of subtrees at the given id, such that one tree is the subtree rooted at id and the other is the original tree without said subtree.